 Tribal Climate Resilience Specialist

-Willow is a 2025-27 NOAA Coastal Resiliency Fellow.
-Though this fellowship, she will be supporting the development of the Bristol Bay Native Association (BBNA) Resilience Collaboration.
+Willow is a 2025-27 NOAA Coastal Resilience Fellow.
+Through this fellowship, she will support the Bristol Bay Native Association (BBNA) Resilience Collaboration.
 Her work focuses on addressing the impacts of climate change and other human-driven challenges affecting Indigenous communities.
+She is from the village of Kake, Alaska and is Tlingit from the Taakdeintaan clan.

-She recently graduated with her B.S. in Environmental Science and Resource Management with a coastal and marine emphasis collaborating with Alaska Sea Grant, the University of Washington, the Channel Islands National Marine Sanctuary, and SCRIPPS Institution of Oceanography.
-She has experience in ocean and stream water monitoring, assessing the impact of declining salmon populations on Indigenous communities in Alaska, early education initiatives around ocean and marine conservation, and analyzing meteorological and satellite ocean data to improve climate modeling.
+She recently graduated with her B.S. in Environmental Science and Resource Management with a coastal and marine emphasis from CSU Channel Islands.
+Her senior thesis project involved analyzing microplastics in community gardens and she conducted summer research with Alaska Sea Grant, the University of Washington, the Channel Islands National Marine Sanctuary, and SCRIPPS Institution of Oceanography.
+She has experience in ocean and stream water monitoring, assessing the impact of declining salmon populations on Indigenous communities in Alaska, early ocean and marine conversation education, and analyzing meteorological and satellite ocean data to improve climate modeling.

-Willow has experienced and witnessed firsthand how climate change disproportionately affect low-income and historically underserved communities.
-Her lived experience and research have fueled her deep commitment to advancing community resilience and supporting vulnerable communities.
+Willow’s lived experience and research have fueled her deep commitment to advancing community resilience and supporting holistic community resilience.

 willow@adaptationinternational.com